IRIS-Solutions-Team/IRIS-Toolbox/+iris/index.md

 # Setting up IrisT

-This section describes how to start and quit an IrisT session, and how to customise some of the IrisT configuration options.
+This section describes how to [install IrisT](install.md), start and quit an IrisT session, and how to customise some of the IrisT configuration options.

 The most common way of starting an IrisT session (after you have installed the IrisT files on your disk) is to run the following line in the